shopware/docs/concepts/framework/rules.md

 Following Shopware 6s data-driven approach, the rule objects are stored in the database and used to trigger behavior in the cart through the associations present.

-For more insights on the rule validation, take a look at the [cart documentation](../commerce/checkout-concept/cart.md)
+For more insights on the rule validation, take a look at the [Cart documentation](../commerce/checkout-concept/cart.md)